Alluxio/alluxio/docs/en/ufs/TOS.md

 alluxio.underfs.tos.streaming.upload.enabled=true
 ```

-The default upload process is more secure but has the following issues:
+The default upload process is safer but has the following issues:

 - Slower upload speed.
 Files must be sent to the Alluxio worker, which then uploads the files to TOS.
 These two processes are sequential.
 - The temporary directory must have the capacity to store the entire file.